 - a.
-If not satisfied with the VP's decision, the appellant may submit a request for final appeal in writing to the vice president for Learning Services within five business days from receipt of the decision of the dean.
+If not satisfied with the Dean's decision, the appellant may submit a request for final appeal in writing to the VP of Workforce & Healthcare within five business days from receipt of the decision of the dean.
 This appeal must contain all the original materials submitted in the informal appeals plus a copy of the written decision of the dean. - b.
-The vice president or designee will conduct inquiries as deemed appropriate and shall provide a written decision to the appellant within five business days. - c.
-An appeal to the vice president shall be limited to one or more of the following reasons: - i.
+The VP or designee will conduct inquiries as deemed appropriate and shall provide a written decision to the appellant within five business days. - c.
+An appeal to the VP shall be limited to one or more of the following reasons: - i.
 Failure to follow provision of this procedure or other applicable procedures with such failure resulting in prejudice to the student; - ii.
 Unlawful, arbitrary, or capricious action; - iii.
 Excessively severe sanctions; - iv.
 Newly discovered evidence that could not reasonably been discovered prior to the instructor, director, or dean's decision. - d.
-The vice president for Learning Services decision on the appeal is final.
+The VP of Workforce & Healthcare decision on the appeal is final.